dusk-network/electronic-money-token/README.md

 given public key, as well as ensuring the non-repeatability of certain calls.
 The data that a user will use to interact with this contract is defined in the [`types` crate] in this repository.
 The example contract implementation in the [`contract` crate] makes use of [`rkyv`] serialization.
-This is convenient for the implementation since [`rusk-abi`] supports it natively, however it is not a requirement, and implementors may choose any serialization they wish.
+This is convenient for the implementation since [`dusk-core`] abi supports it natively, however it is not a requirement, and implementors may choose any serialization they wish.
 This will result in different gas costs.
 As a consequence, this specification *does not require* specific serialization from contracts wishing to implement it.